Engine API is a simple and powerful REST API that enables programmatic communication with SiteSpect as an endpoint

 1. Get Assigned to Campaign(s)

-Send a POST with an empty body at the beginning of a new visit.
+Send a POST with an empty body at the beginning each new visit.

-Also note, as you might expect, Campaigns that have been paused or ended will no longer be represented in the response.
+Also note, as you might expect, Campaigns that have been paused, ended, or the user is expired from the visit, will no longer be represented in the response.
 Every time a POST is performed, the current list of Campaign Variation Group IDs will be returned along with their counted status.

 2. Count User in Campaign(s)